 A historical cost can be easily proven by accessing the source purchase or trade documents.
 However, historical cost has the disadvantage of not necessarily representing the actual fair value of an asset, which is likely to diverge from its purchase cost over time.
+For example, the historical cost of an office building was $10 million when it was purchased 20 years ago, but its current market value is three times that figure.

 According to the accounting standards, historical costs require some adjustment as time passes.
 Depreciation expense is recorded for longer-term assets, thereby reducing their recorded value over their estimated useful lives.
 Also, if the value of an asset declines below its depreciation-adjusted cost, one must take an impairment charge to bring the recorded cost of the asset down to its net realizable value.
 Both concepts are intended to give a conservative view of the recorded cost of an asset.